bvinoth186/notes/AWS.md

 - Subnet should have internet access.
 Private Subnet will not be allowed
 - If doing load test on ELB,
   - Ensure to re-resolve DNS before every request
   - Send requests from globally distributed clients or multiple test clients
-- To split the traffic accross the AZ - Enable Cross Zone load balancing (for classic)

 - Cross Zone load balancing
+  - To split the traffic across the AZ - Enable Cross Zone load balancing
+  - to evenly distribute traffic across AZ
+  - Classic
+    - disabled by default
+	- No charges for inter AZ data if enabled
+  - ALB
-  - Enabled in Application and Network load balancer by default
+    - Enabled by default
+	- No charges for inter AZ data
+  - NLB
-  - Not Enabled in classic load balancer by default
+    - disabled by default
+	- You pay charges ($) for inter AZ data if enabled

 - To monitor application load balancers
   - Cloudwatch metrics
   - Access logs
   - request tracing
   - CloudTrail logs

 - Target Type
   - instance Id
   - Ip address

 - ELB can distribute the traffic only in one region. not across the region
+- provides SSL termination
+- enforce stickiness with cookies
+- LBs can scale but not instantaneously – contact AWS for a “warm-up”

+- Load Balancer Stickiness
+  - It is possible to implement stickiness so that the same client is always redirected to the same instance behind a load balancer
+  - This works for Classic Load Balancers & Application Load Balancers
+  - The “cookie” used for stickiness has an expiration date you control
+  - Use case: make sure the user doesn’t lose his session data
+  - Enabling stickiness may bring imbalance to the load over the backend EC2 instances
+  - Enable Stickiness in target groups configuration with expiry time

+- SSL/TLS - Basics
+  - An SSL Certificate allows traffic between your clients and your load balancer to be encrypted in transit (in-flight encryption)
+  - SSL refers to Secure Sockets Layer, used to encrypt connections
+  - TLS refers to Transport Layer Security, which is a newer version
+  - Nowadays, TLS certificates are mainly used, but people still refer as SSL
+  - Public SSL certificates are issued by Certificate Authorities (CA)
+  - Comodo, Symantec, GoDaddy, GlobalSign, Digicert, Letsencrypt, etc…
+  - SSL certificates have an expiration date (you set) and must be renewed

+- Server Name Indication (SNI)
+  - SNI solves the problem of loading multiple SSL certificates onto one web server (to serve multiple websites)
+  - It’s a “newer” protocol, and requires the client to indicate the hostname of the target server in the initial SSL handshake
+  - The server will then find the correct certificate, or return the default one
+  - Only works for ALB & NLB (newer generation), CloudFront
+  - Does not work for CLB (older gen)
+  - Classic Load Balancer (v1)
+	- Support only one SSL certificate
+	- Must use multiple CLB for multiple hostname with multiple SSL certificates
+  - Application Load Balancer (v2) and Network Load Balancer (v2)
+    - Supports multiple listeners with multiple SSL certificates
+    - Uses Server Name Indication (SNI) to make it work

+- ELB – Connection Draining
+  - Feature naming,
+	- CLB: Connection Draining
+	- Target Group: Deregistration Delay(for ALB & NLB)
+  - Time to complete “in-flight requests” while the instance is de-registering or unhealthy
+  - Stops sending new requests to the instance which is de-registering
+  - Between 1 to 3600 seconds, default is 300 seconds
+  - Can be disabled (set value to 0)
+  - Set to a low value if your requests are short

 # SDK
 - Software Development Kit